EMA templates and EU terminology

 Outcome skills: By the end of the workshop, attendees will feel more confident about complying with the strict requirements for translating EU product information and they will come away with a better understanding of how to manage the technological aspects of this field.

-Emma Goldsmith originally trained as a registered general nurse at St Thomas’ Hospital in London.
-She moved to Spain in 1987 and for the following ten years she worked as a staff nurse through the BNA (British Nursing Agency) during visits to England.
+About the facilitator: Emma Goldsmith originally trained as a registered general nurse at St Thomas’ Hospital in London.
+She moved to Spain in 1987 and for the following 10 years she worked as a staff nurse through the BNA (British Nursing Agency) during visits to England.
 This gave her broad experience in a wide range of hospital settings, including intensive care, A&E, general surgery, geriatrics, obstetrics and gynaecology, and paediatrics.

 After studying translation in Madrid, she set up as a freelance Spanish to English translator, specialising in medicine.
 Emma now has over 20 years’ experience translating clinical trial protocols, informed consent forms, articles for publication in medical journals, clinical practice guidelines, adverse drug reaction reports and product information for EMA submissions.